-to a Windhovered flight, "swift, slow, sweet, sour, adazzle, dim," and the adequate imaging can lift Lawrence's essay into the new effective explanatory context of subjects-as-subjects twirled a round-up in Subjects-as-Subjects.
+Pausing over the seeding prayer and the shocking paragraph 60910 in Insight which ends in explanation, Explanation, surely lifts one's life and imaging to new challenges, to a Windhovered flight, "swift, slow, sweet, sour, adazzle, dim,"39 and the adequate imaging can lift Lawrence's essay into the new effective explanatory context of subjects-as-subjects40 twirled a round-up in Subjects-as-Subjects.
 That is the task for all of us in these decades and millennia ahead.